-The love affair of the Fairmont Pierre Marques began when oil tycoon J. Paul Getty built this private hideaway in Acapulco's exclusive Diamante district.
+The love affair of the Pierre Mundo Imperial began when oil tycoon J. Paul Getty built this private hideaway in Acapulco's exclusive Diamante district.
 Several owners and millions of dollars of renovations later, this intimate, beachfront getaway is framed by an exclusive neighborhood, the Pacific Ocean and the emerald slopes of Mexico's Sierra Madre.

 The intimacy of the Pierre makes it a winning property for leisure travelers.
-Smaller and more private than its sister hotel, the Princess, the Fairmont Pierre Marques gives guests full use of both properties with the bonus of escaping the hassles of the crowd.
+Smaller and more private than its sister hotel, the Princess Mundo Imperial, the Pierre Mundo Imperial gives guests full use of both properties with the bonus of escaping the hassles of the crowd.
 The public area feels cozier than many resorts, yet guests of the Pierre don't have to give up the amenities available to the Princess' guests.

-Following an extensive $30 million renovation a few years ago, the Fairmont Pierre Marques has the feel of a Mexican hacienda.
+Following an extensive $30 million renovation a few years ago, the Pierre Mundo Imperial has the feel of a Mexican hacienda.
 Accommodations sprawl across its 210 manicured acres in the 5–story main building, a 2–story wing, or one of the 11 two–story villas surrounded by golf, lawns and gardens.

 All 335 rooms, suites, villas and bungalows offer generous view windows inviting the Acapulco tropics into your room.
 Many offer views of the manicured gardens or Revolcadero Beach, the longest stretch of sand in Acapulco Diamante.
 Private patios or terraces are there if you want to walk out and greet the day.

-Between the two Fairmonts, there are 36 holes of golf, and I took advantage of a quick lesson from Glenn Doyle, Director of Golf before checking out the course.
+I took advantage of a quick lesson from Glenn Doyle, Director of Golf before checking out the course.
 (My iron shots have never been straighter!)
 Other recreational activities include complimentary daytime tennis on five outdoor courts and a variety of water sports.
-The Willow Stream Spa is located next door at the Fairmont Acapulco Princess.
+The Willow Stream Spa is located next door at the Acapulco Princess.

 But when the weather is hot and muggy, or a soft ocean breeze finds its way to shore, the best place to relax is one of the two oceanfront pools.
 A stop at the Bar Pierre offers you a casual and friendly atmosphere ideal to take in the ocean view while admiring the beautiful sunset from their terrace.
 Or step out of the heat into the air–conditioned interior and order a delicious snack and tropical drink.
 (Their margaritas are made with freshly squeezed lime.)